Yankees vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 82 hits with 11 doubles, two triples, 16 home runs, 22 walks and 54 RBI.
-He's also stolen two bases.
+- Nolan Arenado has recorded 83 hits with 12 doubles, two triples, 16 home runs and 23 walks.
+He has driven in 54 runs with two stolen bases.

-- Arenado brings a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .313 with a double, a home run, a walk and four RBI.
+- Arenado brings a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .333 with two doubles, a home run, two walks and four RBI.

 Arenado Recent Games